-The provider may submit a paper corrected claim accompanied by required documentation stated above.
+The provider may submit a paper corrected claim accompanied by the required documentation stated above.
 Whenever possible, corrected claims may be submitted electronically.
-Corrected claim requests will be considered when received from contracting providers within 180 days, or for/ non-contracting providers within 90 days from the original payment date as indicated on the EOP and accompanied by supporting documentation when applicable.
+Corrected claim requests will be considered when received from contracting providers within 180 days, or for/ non-contracting providers within 90 days from the original payment or denial date as indicated on the EOP and accompanied by supporting documentation when applicable.
 CCA reviews all corrected claim requests within 60 calendar days from receipt date.

-For Dates of Service: For Dates of Service: Through March 31, 2023 April 1, 2023 - Onward Provider must submit their paper corrected claim requests to the address below: Provider must submit their paper corrected claim requests to the address below: Commonwealth Care Alliance, Medicare Advantage Commonwealth Care Alliance, Claims P.O.
-Box 3012 P.O.
-Box 3085 Milwaukee, WI 53201-3012 Scranton, PA 18505 Rejected Claims Rejected Claims If Commonwealth Care Alliance returns/rejects a claim If Commonwealth Care Alliance returns/rejects a claim due due to missing or incomplete information, it is the to missing or incomplete information, it is the provider's provider's responsibility to resubmit a clean claim within responsibility to resubmit a clean claim within original filing original filing limits. limits.
-Mail all paper claims to:
+April 1, 2023 - Onward Provider must submit their paper corrected claim requests to the address below: Commonwealth Care Alliance, Claims P.O.
+Box 3085 Scranton, PA 18505 Rejected Claims If Commonwealth Care Alliance returns/rejects a claim due to missing or incomplete information, it is the provider's responsibility to resubmit a clean claim within original filing limits.